paulpogoda/OSINT-Tools-Tajikistan/README.md

 # OSINT-Tools-Tajikistan
 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d0/Flag_of_Tajikistan.svg" alt="Flag of Tajikistan"/>

-A list of OSINT tools that may be useful to you when conducting investigations related to Tajikistan.
-Want to add smth?
-That's great!
-Make a pull-request, please or message me on Telegram.
+Here is a list of OSINT tools that may be useful to you when conducting investigations related to Tajikistan.
+If you want to add something, that's great!
+Please make a pull request or message me on Telegram.
 Unless further clarified, the site or project has main version in Tajik and Russian.
-To use a part of them you need registration or tax identification number.
-So for deeper OSINT you have to find a friend in Tajikistan.
-You never been there?
+To use a part of them you need a registration or tax identification number.
+So for deeper OSINT, you have to find a friend in Tajikistan.
+Have you ever been there?
 Oh!
 Then you should [visit Dushanbe](https://www.tripadvisor.com/Attractions-g293964-Activities-Dushanbe.html) or [Khujand](https://www.tripadvisor.com/Attractions-g811256-Activities-Khujand_Sughd_Province.html).

-NB: There is a leak of open data in Tajikistan, even for residents. ut some data, that is not avalaible on official Tajik sources you can find in international sources.
+NB: There is a leak of open data in Tajikistan, even for residents.
+However, some data that is not available on official Tajik sources can be found in international sources.
 See the appendix.

- ## Table of content:
+ ## Table of contents:
  - [Open Data portals](#open-data-portals)
  - [Legal Entities](#legal-entities)
  - [Cadastral Maps](#maps)